mfs409/jetlag-legacy/tutorials/collisions.md

       role: new Hero(),
     });

-    // create a box that is easy to fall into, but hard to get out of,
-    // by making its sides each "one-sided" new Actor({
+    new Actor({
       appearance: new FilledBox({ width: 3, height: 0.2, fillColor: "#FF0000" }),
       rigidBody: new BoxBody({ cx: 4.5, cy: 3.1, width: 3, height: 0.2 }, { singleRigidSide: Sides.BOTTOM }),